DigixGlobal/web3-redux/README.md

     const tokens = prompt("How many tokens?");
     // ui: hide previous error
     this.setState({ error: false });
-    // create the contract transaction, returns a promisified 'thunk' action creator contract.transfer.transaction(accounts[1], tokens, { from: accounts[0], gas: 150000 }))
+    // create the contract transaction, returns a promisified action creator contract.transfer.transaction(accounts[1], tokens, { from: accounts[0], gas: 150000 }))
     // pass returned `transactionHash` to the new `waitForMined` method .then(({ transactionHash }) => web3.eth.waitForMined(transactionHash))